mindnektar/apollo-augmented-hooks/CACHE_INFLATION.md

 Be careful, though: Cache inflation will of course only work if the respective items are actually in the cache.
 So if for some reason there are more todos within `users` as within the root `todos` query, those additional todos cannot be inflated.

-If you wish to disable this functionality, you can pass the `inflateCacheData` option to `useQuery`.
+If you wish to disable this functionality, you can pass the option `inflateCacheData: false` to `useQuery`.